libhal-google/libhal.github.io/mkdocs/user_guide/policy.md

 # ⚖️ Policies & FAQ

-## 1. How does libhal ensure consistency across different platforms?

-There are only one way to ensure consistency of an interface across different platforms.

-1. Have clearly defined and unambiguous rules and documentation for interface APIs describing how all possible inputs result in specific behavior.
-2. Creating a testing mechanism to ensure compliance.

-libhal resolves the first criteria, but the second is not yet setup as a part of the CI, simulated or real.
-We do plan to develop a compliance test that can either be run on a device or as part of CI.
-For now, manual testing and inspect is needed.

-You may be thinking, what about unit tests?
-Host side unit tests for embedded systems are great for purely software libraries.
-Once you have to mock the i2c, input pin, or canbus, you've already left the realm of testing the actual device, but your simulation.
-This is only useful after you've proven that the code work with the device in question, then wrote unit tests to codify the current behavior.
-Higher level conceptual conceptual and application code can leverage this, but low level drivers tend to be poor candidates for unit testing.
+## 1. **Ensuring Consistency Across Platforms**

+To maintain a consistent interface across platforms, libhal adopts:

+1. Clearly articulated rules and interface API documentation.
+This ensures every potential input produces a predictable behavior.
+2. Testing mechanisms that ensure adherence to these standards.

+While libhal covers the documentation aspect, our CI integration doesn't yet encompass all testing facets, simulated or real-world.
+We are in the process of designing a compliance test suitable both for device testing and CI inclusion.
+Presently, the onus is on manual testing and meticulous inspection.

+Regarding unit tests: Although beneficial for purely software libraries, they're not always feasible for embedded systems.
+Once you mock components like i2c or input pins, the actual device testing veers towards simulation.
+This method is viable post verifying the device compatibility, solidifying the code behavior through unit tests.
+High-level conceptual and application codes can harness such tests, but unit testing often misaligns with low-level drivers.

+## 2. **Driver Development in libhal**

-## 2. How are drivers developed for libhal?
+> How are these drivers created?
+Do new products gain immediate support?

-> Are they actively developed for a specific mcu/device or is it automated/code
-> generated?
-For example, if a new product is announced tomorrow, is that
-> something your project would support immediately on launch, or would you need
-> to update your codebase to support it?

-Code is hand written by developers.
-The issue with automated approaches to firmware drivers as they tend to either be inefficient, or they don't work well across many devices.
-Unless the device follows some sort of standard like NMEA or JEDEC, automated code generation cannot get you very far.
-With that being said, the usage of tools to take and convert SVD files into bit mask ranges will be entertained so long as there aren't any licensing issues.
+Our developers craft code by hand.
+Fully automated firmware driver solutions either fall short on efficiency or fail to span multiple devices.
+However, for devices adhering to standards like NMEA or JEDEC, automation holds potential.
+We're also considering tools that process SVD files into bit mask ranges, assuming no licensing complications arise.

-## 3. Can OEM's object to libhal software?
+## 3. **OEM's Stance on libhal Software**

-> What sort of legal protections, if any, does libhal have in place to protect
-> from a vendor objecting to their product being supported on libhal?

-This is a problem if libhal used OEM developed SDKs or software libraries.
-SDKs like those from NXP or STM come with licenses that only allow the code to be executed on their devices or executed on other systems with the end goal of the code be executed on one of their products.
-This may seem like a fair as you tend to never run stm32f1 code on anything other than a stm32f1 MCU.
-But there are chips that have implemented IP blocks nearly identical to the stm32f1 MCU and thus can use the same exact drivers, albeit with different register map locations.

-So long as the software is written by our engineers on their time, and based on the OEMs publicly available user manual, then the libhal project should be fine.
-It is possible that exceptions to this will arise and they will be handled in a per situation basis.

-## 4. Does libhal utilize vendor SDKs?
+> Does libhal have defenses against potential vendor objections?

-> And if so how does it manage licensed APIs?
+Using OEM-developed SDKs can be tricky due to restrictive licensing.
+For instance, SDKs from NXP or STM mandate their code only run on their specific devices.
+Some chips might mirror the architecture of another, but licensing can inhibit cross-utilization.

+Our safeguard?
+Any software we integrate is crafted by our engineers, strictly based on publicly accessible OEM manuals.
+We're mindful of potential exceptions and will handle them case-by-case.

+## 4. **Vendor SDK Utilization in libhal**

-> How will that translate to the end developer?
+> How does libhal tackle licensed APIs?
+What does it mean for the end developer?
-> What would the end license be for the software package?

-Currently no. libhal will NOT use an SDK with a restrictive license or a license that is not compatible with Apache 2.0 and the like.
-For example the NXP and STM licenses.
-Where as the ESP32 software is Apache 2.0, so technically could be used.

-## 5. How are devices without a publicly available user manual handled?

-If a device does not have a publicly available user manual then the first instinct of libhal is to NOT make a library for it.
-For the following reasons:

-1. If the user manual is not public, then exposing a driver for it would also expose private information about the product or device.
-2. Not having a user manual means that user cannot inspect the code.
-The code becomes a black box where all of the constants/addresses/commands are affectively magic numbers with no reference to check against.
-This would make the task of debugging a task in reverse engineering.

-Now drivers can be made for devices or MCUs without publicly available user manuals can still be made.
-In these situations the source code would also be private as well.
-In general, libhal will only support open source libraries in its organization.
+Currently, libhal steers clear of SDKs with confining licenses or those misaligned with Apache 2.0 or its equivalents.
+This includes licenses from NXP and STM.
+However, SDKs from Espressif Systems (with Apache 2.0) are potentially usable.

+## 5. **Dealing with Devices Lacking Public Manuals**

+Devices without public user manuals typically don't get a libhal library.
+Here's
+why:

+1. It risks unintentional exposure of proprietary device information.
+2. Without a manual, the code operates like a black box, turning debugging into a reverse-engineering puzzle.

+We can craft drivers for such devices, but their source code would remain confidential.
+Libhal predominantly focuses on fostering open-source libraries.